Arena-Lite: Efficient and Reliable Large Language Model Evaluation via Tournament-Based Direct Comparisons: Results and Discussion

 \subsection{Incorporating a New LLM into an Existing Leaderboard}

-While our main focus has been on ranking multiple LLMs simultaneously, it's worth considering how our approach might apply to the common scenario of adding a single new model to an existing leaderboard.
-We explored a \textit{binary search}-like placement method for this purpose (detailed in Appendix~\ref{appendix:algo:va_scenario_2}), but found it yielded less stable results than the reference output approach (Table \ref{tab:binarysearch_vs_anchored}).
-We attribute this instability to two factors: (1) The reduced number of comparisons (only $|X|$ comparisons per model, the minimum for a tournament run).
-(2) Incomplete coverage of the benchmark dataset's prompts.
+While our main focus has been on ranking multiple LLMs at once, it is also useful to consider the common scenario of adding a single new model to an existing leaderboard, which is also frequent use-case.
+We explored two approaches: (1) a \textit{binary search}-like placement method, and (2) using the top-performing model response as a baseline.
+Our findings indicate that the later approach is more reliable (Table~\ref{tab:binarysearch_vs_anchored}, Appendix).
+Further details and discussions are provided in Appendix~\ref{appendix:Binary search vs. Win rate over baseline}.

-However, the concept of a reference model as an \textit{anchor} could still be valuable in this context.
-One could estimate the win rate against a \textit{anchor} of one's own choice for all models in the leaderboard, using this as a ranking score.
-For leaderboards built with \textit{\textbf{Varco Arena}}, any missing matches could be imputed using expected relative win rates derived from Elo ratings or directly from existing match records.
-This approach offers a potential compromise between the stability of reference-based methods and the comparative advantages of our tournament approach.